Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

 ## How to use the sample

-Update Graphic's Location:
-  - click on a graphic, then drag the graphic to a new location
-  - click again outside of a graphic to de-select it

-Update Graphic's Description:
-  - click on a graphic, then click the update description button
-  - enter a new description and click ok

-Update Graphic's Symbol:
-  - click on a graphic, then choose a symbol from the update symbol drop down box
+To update the graphic's location, click on a graphic and then drag it to a new location.
+Use the "Update Description" button to provide a new description for the graphic, and use the "Update Symbol" drop down menu to choose a new symbol.
+Click away from the graphic to de-select it.

 ## How it works